josh-ashkinaze/plurals/README.md

 This will give 10 responses for each of our agents.
 Ensemble is the simplest structure yet can still be useful!

-Ensemble also allows you to combine models without any persona and so we can test if different models ensembled together give different results relative to the same model ensembled together.
+Ensemble also allows you to combine models without any persona, and so we can test if different models ensembled together give different results relative to the same model ensembled together.
 Remember that when we don't pass in system instructions or a persona, this is just a normal API call.

 ```python
 from plurals.agent import Agent